anirudhSK/cita/Readme-CITADemo.txt

 - Change device name to - tiffany

 In the second window
 - Change device name to - server
+  (The name of server should be the same as the DeviceName in CITAJSServer: com.CITAJSServer.ShellClient::ShellClientSettings.java)
 - Use the same task Id from the first window

 In the third window